sampadk04/Basic_ML_Algorithms/LSC_from_scratch/README.md

-# LSC_from_scratch

-- I implement Least Square Classifier (LSC) from scratch.
+# Least Squares Classifier from Scratch

+This repository contains an implementation of the Least Squares Classifier (LSC) from scratch.
+It includes functionality for label encoding to transform output labels for both binary and multi-class classification setups.

+## Features

+- **Least Squares Classifier Implementation**: A step-by-step implementation of the LSC algorithm from the ground up.
-- I also implement **label encoder** to transform the output labels into usable form (for both binary and multi-class) classification setup.
+- **Label Encoder**: Transforms output labels into a usable form for both binary and multi-class classification.
-- I have addressed four types of problems:
-    - first with binary linearly separable data without outliers
-    - second with binary separable data with outliers
+- **Problem Types Addressed**:
+  - **Binary Linearly Separable Data without Outliers**
+  - **Binary Linearly Separable Data with Outliers**
-    - third with multiclass separable data (in our case we looked at separating into three classes)
+  - **Multiclass Linearly Separable Data** (e.g., separating into three classes)
-    - fourth with non linearly separable data
-- The first three problems (binary and multiclass) could be addressed with basic LSC, while the fourth required additional step of **polynomial transformation** before employing LSC.
+  - **Non-Linearly Separable Data** (requires polynomial transformation before applying LSC)

+## Insights

-- I conclude from the second case that LSC is highly sensitive to the presence of outliers.
+- **Outlier Sensitivity**: The LSC is highly sensitive to the presence of outliers, as demonstrated in the second problem type.
-- I also analyze how the decision boundaries work, and visualize the same.
+- **Decision Boundaries**: Analysis and visualization of decision boundaries for each classification problem.

+## Conclusion

+The repository provides a comprehensive analysis of how the Least Squares Classifier works under different scenarios.
+It demonstrates both the strengths and weaknesses of LSC, particularly its sensitivity to outliers and its applicability to various types of classification problems.

+## Visualizations

+Visualizations are included to help understand how the decision boundaries are formed and how they change with different types of data.